Nearly Gorenstein projective monomial curves of small codimension: Introduction

 \section{Introduction}

 Let $\kk$ be a field, and let us denote the set of nonnegative integers and the set of integers by $\mathbb{N}$ and $\mathbb{Z}$, respectively.
 Cohen-Macaulay rings and Gorenstein rings are important properties and play a crucial role in the theory of commutative algebras.
 Many kinds of rings are defined for studying of a new class of local or graded rings which are Cohen-Macaulay but not Gorenstein.
 For example, there are \textit{nearly Gorenstein} rings, \textit{almost Gorenstein} rings and \textit{level} rings, and so on.
 Let $R$ be a Cohen-Macaulay $\mathbb{N}$-graded $\kk$-algebra with canonical module $\omega_R$.
-According to \cite{HHS}, $R$ is called nearly Gorenstein if the trace ideal of canonical module $\tr(\omega_R)$ contains the maximal graded ideal $\mm$ of $R$.
+According to \cite{HHS}, $R$ is called nearly Gorenstein if the trace ideal {of the canonical} module $\tr(\omega_R)$ contains the maximal graded ideal $\mm$ of $R$.
 Here, let $\tr(\omega_R)$ be the ideal generated by the image of $\omega_R$ through all homomorphism of $R$-modules into $R$.
 In particular, $R$ is non-Gorenstein and nearly Gorenstein if and only if $\tr(\omega_R) = \mathbf{m}$ ({see \cite[Definition 2.2]{HHS}}).
-On the other hand, according to \cite[Chapter III, Proposition 3.2]{Sta}, $R$ is called level if every the degrees of the minimal generators of $\omega_R$ are the same.
+On the other hand, according to \cite[Chapter III, Proposition 3.2]{Sta}, $R$ is called level if the degrees of the minimal generators of $\omega_R$ are the same.

-There are some results about characterizations of nearly Gorenstein rings on some concretely graded rings.
+There are characterizations of nearly Gorenstein rings on some concretely graded rings.
 For example, it is known on Hibi rings, Stanley-Reisner rings with Krull dimension 2 and numerical semigroup rings with small embedding dimension, and so on (see \cite{nume,HHS,M}).
-In this paper, we characterize nearly Gorenstein projective monomial curves of codimension 1, 2 or 3.
+In this paper, we characterize nearly Gorenstein projective monomial curves of codimension 2 and 3.
 Let $\PP_{\kk}$ be a projective space over $\kk$, and let $C$ be a monomial curve in $\PP_{\kk}^n$.
 We consider its projective coordinate ring $\AAA(C)$.
-In fact, this ring is isomoriphic to the affine semigroup ring $\kk[S_{\bfa}]$ where
+In fact, this ring is {isomorphic} to the affine semigroup ring $\kk[S_{\bfa}]$ where